lovehoroscoper/deep_learning/README.md

 # deep_learning
-all codes are based on Python+Theano there are two deep neural network models in this repository.
+all codes are based on Python+Theano.

+there are two deep neural network models in this repository.
-Factorization Machine + neural networks
+1)Factorization Machine + neural networks
-Spase inputs with neural networks with sampled initlization
+2)Spase inputs with neural networks with sampled initlization